Cross-Environment Execution

 You can customize worker behavior when creating the gateway:

-import { TrikGateway } from '@trikhub/gateway' const gateway = new TrikGateway({ pythonWorkerConfig: { pythonPath: '/usr/bin/python3.11', // Custom Python path startupTimeoutMs: 15000, // Worker startup timeout invokeTimeoutMs: 120000, // Execution timeout debug: true // Enable debug logging } })
+import { TrikGateway } from '@trikhub/gateway'; const gateway = new TrikGateway({ pythonWorkerConfig: { pythonPath: '/usr/bin/python3.11', // Custom Python path startupTimeoutMs: 15000, // Worker startup timeout invokeTimeoutMs: 120000, // Execution timeout debug: true // Enable debug logging } });

 Environment Variables